AishwaryGhadle/sentiment-analysis-twitter/README.md

-# 💬 Sentiment Analysis using Deep Learning (Twitter Dataset)
+# 💬 Sentiment Analysis using Deep Learning

 ## 📌 Overview

 This project implements a sentiment analysis model using deep learning techniques to classify tweets as positive or negative.
-It demonstrates how Natural Language Processing (NLP) can be applied to real-world text data.

 ---